 - We think hard work and delayed gratification will get us there.

-- We think we see the world as it really is.
+- Cynicism: We think the world is already doomed and it doesn't matter

 - We think we’re already as happy as we're going to get.